 Top editing comes after we have a draft.
 We’ve already written something that we believe more or less tells the story we want to tell, but now we want to make sure we’re telling it in the best way possible.
 During this stage, we think at a high level about whether we’re doing what we set out to achieve.
 Are there any leaps in logic?
 Gaps in the story?
 Does the structure make sense?
 We make sure all the elements of the story are there without worrying too much about individual sentences.

 The sentence is the concern of the copy editor.
-Once we have written and top edited a draft, we have someone on our team—usually someone other than the original writer—copyedit it.
+Once we have written, top edited, and iterated on a draft and it is considered final by the authors, it moves to the copy editor.
 This person goes through it at a much lower, pickier level than the top editor.
 Does every sentence make sense?
 Is that really the optimal word for what we’re talking about?
 Copy editors are free to adjust the structure a bit but mostly within individual paragraphs since the top editor should have considered the structure of the full piece.
 They can ask questions where they believe information is missing or a point needs to be clarified.
 They get rid of redundancies, they ensure the piece is concise, and they think about every word.
-It’s their job to make the piece flow.

 The proofread is the final stage—right before the piece goes to print, is posted online, or is shared at an event.
 It is the polish on what is at this point a very solid, logical, complete story, and it has two primary goals: 1) to ensure the document is free of typos and 2) to ensure consistency throughout the document.
 So the proofreader checks that every comma is in its correct place, every word is spelled correctly, every word that should be capitalized is and those that shouldn’t aren’t.
 They ensure we follow every rule of the client’s style guide.
 It is the job of the perfectionist.
 And it is, to some of us, a whole lot of fun.